Komura Jutarō

-Marquess Komura Jutarō, (小村 壽太郞) was a Japanese statesman and diplomat.
+Marquess Komura Jutarō (小村 壽太郞) was a Japanese statesman and diplomat who served as Minister for Foreign Affairs from 1901 to 1906 and 1908 to 1911.

 Early life

 Komura was born to a lower-ranking samurai family in the service of the Obi Domain in Kyushu's Hyūga Province (now Nichinan, Miyazaki Prefecture).
 He attended the Daigaku Nankō, the predecessor of Tokyo Imperial University.
 In 1875, he was selected by the Ministry of Education as one of the first students to study abroad under a government scholarship.
 At Harvard University, Komura shared lodgings with the fellow Japanese student Kaneko Kentarō.
 Komura graduated from Harvard Law School in 1878.

 While at Harvard, Kaneko and Komura visited the home of Alexander Graham Bell and spoke on an experimental telephone with a fellow Japanese student, Izawa Shunji.
 According to Bell, this was the first instance of any language besides English being spoken into the new invention.